 The four-year Army ROTC program is divided into the basic course (first two years) and the advanced course (last two years).
-Students who are not scholarship winners incur no military obligation during the first two years.
+Students who are not scholarship winners or not under SMP or ROTC contract incur no military obligation during the first two years.

 Basic Course.
 Enrollment in the basic course is open to all full-time students who are U.S. citizens or immigrant aliens.
 During the first two years, students are trained in military leadership and problem-solving techniques that will assist them in their adjustment to the university environment.
-ROTC also provides a tutorial program to assist students in making the academic transition to higher education.
-Course content includes wilderness survival skills, land navigation with a compass and topographic map, weapons marksmanship, safety, first aid, rappelling, and physical conditioning, all of which are taught in both the classroom and outdoor settings.
+Course content includes wilderness survival skills, land navigation with a compass and topographic map, safety, first aid, rappelling, and physical conditioning, all of which are taught in both the classroom and outdoor settings.
 Course content also includes the structure of the Army and its relationship to American society, the customs and courtesies of the Army, leadership, values, and interpersonal communications.
 Eligible students may be able to test out of basic courses (MILS 1101, 1102, 2201, and 2202) and receive credit for the courses.
 Eligibility requirements include prior military service, completion of the leader's training course, or similar qualifications that illustrate mastering basic skills and content.
 Consent of the instructor must be obtained prior to attempting to test out of a military science course.

 Advanced Course.
 The junior- and senior-level courses offer an in-depth study of leadership and individual and group behavior.
 During the junior year the emphasis is on individual- and small-unit combat tactics, physical training, and basic soldier skills.
-This culminates between the junior and senior years with attendance at the Leadership Development and Assessment Course.
+This culminates between the junior and senior years with attendance at the Cadet Leadership Course (CLC).
 During the senior year, students study ethics and leadership and prepare for becoming a lieutenant.
 In addition, they participate in planning and executing training for the other cadets.
 Students are required to develop skills in oral and written communications as well as techniques of instruction.